How to look beyond financial returns with Impact Investing

 Impact investments (Impact Finance) are socially responsible investments that generate measurable social and environmental impact alongside a financial return.

-The recent Fintech wave has given birth to new interesting Impact Investment Platforms.
-For instance, I currently look for triple bottom line investments using a European Platform called Trine, and an African Platform called Sun Exchange.
+b) The recent Fintech wave has given birth to new interesting Impact Investment Platforms.
+For instance, I currently look for triple-bottom-line investments using a European Platform called Trine, and an African Platform called Sun Exchange.
 To know more about the services provided by these Impact Investments platforms, visit my Investing Platforms page.